adfriz/Blender_XFileSupport_BVE/README.md

 Blender Import / Export add-on for Bve

 Exporting to CSV is also supported.
 Some OpenBVE features are supported.

+> [!IMPORTANT]
+> To set properties for OpenBVE features in OpenBVE CSV, you need to place a node called "OpenBVE CSV Properties" inside the material's node tree

 Supported Blender version:4.3.0 or later
 Tested Bve versions:5.8, 6.0